Data-Driven Einstein-Dilaton Model for Pure Yang-Mills Thermodynamics and Glueball Spectrum: Conclusion and outlook

-{\it Conclusion and outlook:} We have developed a neural network framework to solve the inverse problem of bottom-up holography: starting from lattice inputs for the ground and first-excited $0^{++}$ glueball masses plus the entropy density, we reconstructed a self-consistent Einstein-dilation background that simultaneously captures confinement thermodynamics and spectroscopy.
+We have developed a neural network framework to solve the inverse problem of bottom-up holography: starting from lattice inputs for the ground and first-excited $0^{++}$ glueball masses plus the entropy density, we reconstructed a self-consistent Einstein-dilation background that simultaneously captures confinement thermodynamics and spectroscopy.
 The resulting Neural-Network Holographic model reproduces lattice results for the pressure, energy density and trace anomaly above the deconfinement temperautre with high fidelity and predicts the $0^{++**}$ and $0^{++***}$ masses in consistent with available lattice calculations.
 This unified, data-driven construction establishes a quantitative bridge between gauge-theory observables and their gravitational duals.

-Looking ahead, this framework shows promise for extension across several research directions: comprehensive spectroscopic studies of higher-spin glueballs ($2^{++}$, $1^{+-}$) and their excitations; investigations of finite-density physics including chemical potential effects and critical endpoints; computations of real-time dynamics such as transport coefficients.
+Looking ahead, this framework shows promise for extension across several research directions: comprehensive spectroscopic studies of higher-spin glueballs ($2^{++}$, $1^{+-}$) and their excitations; investigations of finite-density physics including chemical potential effects and critical endpoints; computations of real-time dynamics such as transport coefficients; A fully dynamical approach to the equation of state and the glueball spectrum can be investigated in future work.
 These developments may contribute to improved computational approaches for non-perturbative phenomena while helping to deepen understanding of connections between emergent gravity and quantum chromodynamics, potentially enabling new perspectives on strongly-coupled matter systems.